-Incoming Webhook allows any external apps to share content in Teams channels.
-These webhooks are used as tracking and notifying tools.
-They provide a unique URL, to which you send a JSON payload with a message in card format.
+An Incoming Webhook lets external applications to share content in Microsoft Teams channels.
+The webhooks are used as tools to track and notify.
+The webhooks provide a unique URL, to send a JSON payload with a message in card format.
 Cards are user interface containers that include content and actions related to a single topic.
-Teams use cards within the following capabilities:
+You can use cards in the following capabilities:

-The following table provides the features and description of Incoming Webhook:
+The following table provides the features and description of an Incoming Webhook:

 |Adaptive Cards using an Incoming Webhook||Adaptive Cards can be sent through Incoming Webhooks.
 For more information, see Send Adaptive Cards using Incoming Webhooks.|